michaelhaaf/boxkit/README.md

-# ublue-cli
+# michaelhaaf's boxkits

-ublue-cli is an Alpine Linux based OCI forked from [ublue-os/boxkit]().

-It can be used on any Linux distributon by following the usage section below.
+Each "boxkit" facilitates publishing a custom OCI, designed for ublue/bluebuild operating systems.
+Adapted from the [ublue-os/boxkit](https://github.com/ublue-os/boxkit) template.

+## Dependencies

+`podman` and `distrobox`.

+## Images maintained

+- `cli`: my further-opinionated adaptation of `bluefin-cli`
+- More to come...

 ## Creation

+These images are signed with sisgstore's cosign.
+You can verify the signature by downloading the cosign.pub key from this repo and running the following command:

+`cosign verify --key cosign.pub ghcr.io/michaelhaaf/<image-name>`

+The examples below pertain to the `cli` image though the other images in this repository would use the same commands.

 ### Command line

-`distrobox-create --image ghcr.io/michaelhaaf/boxkit --name cli -Y`
+`distrobox-create --image ghcr.io/michaelhaaf/cli --name cli -Y`

 ### Distrobox assemble

+You can initalize the OCI image with default exported apps using `distrobox-assemble`, for e.g.:

 ```
 [cli]
-image=ghcr.io/michaelhaaf/ublue-cli:latest
+image=ghcr.io/michaelhaaf/cli:latest
 pull=true
 replace=true
-init_hooks=uname -n > /etc/hostname
 exported_apps="nvim"
 exported_bins="/usr/bin/nvim /usr/bin/pass /usr/bin/tessen"
 exported_bins_path="~/.local/bin"
 ```

-These images are signed with sisgstore's cosign.
-You can verify the signature by downloading the cosign.pub key from this repo and running the following command:

-`cosign verify --key cosign.pub ghcr.io/michaelhaaf/boxkit`
+### Distrobox quadlets

+TODO: not tested yet, may change.

+Let systemd manage the OCI images so they start up when you log in (otherwise, the distrobox needs to re-install base packages/etc. and that takes time.)

+See https://github.com/michaelhaaf/toolboxes.
+I think you can do something like this:

+- adapt and copy `./quadlets/containername/*` to `~/.config/containers/systemd/`
+  - systemd picks this stuff up by default (?)
+  - Since these are `~/.config/` files, I'm going to manage them with `chezmoi`.
+- enable `podman-auto-update.timer` (?)